 If you do not speak Spanish, then I really recommend only renting a car in Mexico from airports.
 Airports around the country always have at least one or two people who speak English.

-I recently rented a car in downtown Tijuana and no one spoke English.
 I was just about able to fumble my way through the Spanish to get everything sorted with the rental.
 Luckily, between myself and my boyfriend, we understood everything that we needed to get the car without incurring any additional fees.

 Always Carry Cash for Toll Roads